“I just turned my back for a minute and mom had wandered off. She usually walks so slowly, but when she wanted to get away she became a track star!”

 - Plan for the worst.
 Have extra copies of photographs of your family member to give to first responders.
 Keep track of the clothes he or she is wearing.
 Consider registering your loved one with the National Alzheimer’s Association wandering prevention program called Medic Alert/Safe Return.

-“I’ve always been an active guy, on the go.
+“I’ve always been active and on the go.
 If I had Alzheimer’s I’d probably be the first person wanting to take off,” says Hogan.
 “It’s a basic human desire to seek and explore.”

 Using Redirection to Keep Seniors Safe